 Hanan al-Harbi lives a life of solitude, prayer, and contemplation in Greenland, in a cave warmed by thermal springs, where she awaits with impatience the return of Imam Muhammad al-Mahdi and the Messiah, Jesus Son of Mary.

-Posted by GPD on March 2, 2017, With 3173 Reads Filed under Government & Politics.
+Posted by GPD on March 2, 2017, With 3319 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.